|Nutrition Facts (per serving)|

 Pit the cherries.
 If you have a cherry pitter, use it.
 If not, use an unbent paper clip, manicure orange stick, small tweezers, or the end of a small skewer to poke it and "pop" out the pit.
 Whichever way you pit them, work over a bowl to catch any cherry juice.

-Put the pitted cherries and their juice in even amounts in two 1-pint jars or one 1-quart jar.
+Put the pitted cherries and their juice in even amounts in 2 (1-pint) jars or 1 (1-quart) jar.

 Pour even amounts of the vinegar mixture into the jars to cover the cherries.
 Screw on the lids and let the jars sit to cool to room temperature.

-Chill for at least a week before using and up to 2 months; the pickles will still be edible after 2 months but we find their texture starts to get a tad on the mushy side for my taste.
+Chill for at least a week before using and up to two months; the pickles will still be edible after two months but we find their texture starts to get a tad on the mushy side for my taste.

 - These are "refrigerator" pickles and haven't been hot-water processed or canned so they are not shelf-stable and need to be kept in the fridge.